 It is interesting to view the woodcut in the context of Harper’s six other pictorial representations of African Americans published that month, after the Proclamation went into effect.
 In chronological order, left-to-right and beginning with the top row (below), the Harper’s woodcuts featuring them prominently during the first half of January were: January 10, front page—“REBEL NEGRO PICKETS AS SEEN THROUGH A FIELD GLASS” (“Fredericksburg”); January 10, last page—“Massa LINKUM he gib us our Papers on de First January…and so I’ll gib you a Mont’s Notice…”; January 17, front page—“THE TEAMSTERS DUEL” (“Army of the Potomac”); and January 17, middle pages—“A SHELL IN THE REBEL TRENCHES”:

 Harper’s issue of January 24, 1863 featured a small woodcut of a slave auction, “A SKETCH OF THE PAST,” and also a two-page woodcut montage, “THE EMANCIPATION OF THE NEGROES…THE PAST AND THE FUTURE.”
-The elaborate montage and its lengthy explanatory text highlighted the sanctity of free labor (along with, to somewhat lesser degrees, the sanctity of the family and access to education) as a goal of the war effort in general:
+The elaborate montage and its lengthy explanatory text highlighted the sanctity of free labor and the family, and access to education:

 The Proclamation promised immense opportunity for individuals and the Union cause—and not a moment too soon for the latter.
-Such were the editorial messages that Harper’s editors seem, to me at least, to be have been conveying through their woodcuts of January 1863.
-The Proclamation’s goal of placing black men “into the armed service” was already being accomplished by the enemy, who were using them as unarmed engineers in combat and as fully armed infantry.
+Such were the editorial messages that Harper’s editors seem, to me at least, to convey through their woodcuts of January 1863.
+The Proclamation’s goal of placing black men “into the armed service” was already being accomplished by the enemy, who, the editors asserted, were using them as unarmed engineers in combat and as fully armed infantry.
 Haste was in order for the Union to catch up and, looking beyond extant roles for African Americans such as teamsters, transform into free soldiers the two or three military age civilians present in “CONTRABANDS COMING INTO CAMP”…along with thousands of other men of color.

 (I should note that Harper’s published an explanatory text for its “REBEL NEGRO PICKETS” at Fredericksburg that reveals a departure from the usual practice: basing site-identified woodcuts upon sketches that themselves embodied eyewitness pictorial reporting.
 The woodcut’s text attributed its reference-sketch to special artist Theodore R. Davis but noted that he had not actually drawn the “negro pickets” from sight but, rather, had illustrated a scene reported to him by an unnamed officer in the Army of the Potomac.)